iarsystems/iar-risc-v-gd32v-eval/Examples/coremark/README.md

-# Coremark 1.0 for the IAR RISC-V GD32V Eval board
+# CoreMark 1.0 for the IAR RISC-V GD32V Eval board

 ## Introduction

-CoreMark's primary goals are simplicity and providing a standardized method for testing a processor's core features.
-For more information about this EEMBC's embedded benchmark, please visit www.eembc.org.
+CoreMark is a benchmark that measures the performance of central processing units (CPU) used in embedded systems.
+It was developed in 2009 by Shay Gal-On at [EEMBC](https://www.eembc.org) and it quickly became an industry standard.

+The code is written in C and contains implementations of the following algorithms: list processing (find and sort), matrix manipulation (common matrix operations), state machine (determine if an input stream contains valid numbers), and CRC.

+By running the code on a target, a __CoremMark score__ is obtained.
+The better a compiler is in generating optimized code for the target CPU, the higher the __CoreMark score__ it gets.

 # Building and Running